JanssenProject/jans/docs/admin/install/helm-install/google-gke.md

 4. Create cluster using a command such as the following example:

     ```
-    gcloud container clusters create CLUSTER_NAME --num-nodes 2 --machine-type e2-highcpu-8 --zone ZONE_NAME
+    gcloud container clusters create jans-cluster --num-nodes 2 --machine-type e2-highcpu-8 --zone us-west1-a
     ```
-    where `CLUSTER_NAME` is the name you choose for the cluster and `ZONE_NAME` is the name of Availability Zone, for example: us-west1-a (https://cloud.google.com/compute/docs/regions-zones/) where the cluster resources live in.
+    You can adjust `num-nodes` and `machine-type` as per your desired cluster size

 5. Install [Helm3](https://helm.sh/docs/intro/install/)